 Halton Hills has a diversified multi-sector economy that provides opportunities for entrepreneurs and visionaries, looking to make their mark.
 Halton Hills has a population of 65,782 and is located within the Greater Toronto Area, Canada's economic engine.
-The Town is famed for its quality of life, rich arts and culture sector, open-for-business approach and leadership in sustainable development.
-The business community enjoys top notch transportation linkages, access to a large pool of skilled and experienced employees, a selection of fully serviced sites and a culturally rich community eager to host new investment.
-Halton Hills has
+The Town is known for its quality of life, rich arts and culture sector, open-for-business approach, and leadership in sustainable development and climate change.
+The business community enjoys top notch transportation linkages, access to a regional pool of skilled and experienced employees, a selection of development sites and a culturally rich community eager to host new

+- Economic Context/Canada/Ontario/GTA/Halton Region;

 - Proximity and Access to Market;

 - Labour Force Availability and Cost;

 - Low-Risk Business Environment

 - Cost Competitive Business Environment

 - World Class Education

 - Leadership in Innovation R&D Tax Credits Economic Development Grants & Subsidies

 - Extensive and Superior Infrastructure Availability of Industrial Land Residential Real Estate;

 - Business Networks/Political Stability;